-He has published several highly-regarded collections of poetry, including Aztec Noon: Poems 1976–1992 and Into India, Acetylene, Vanilla Wine, Hypnic Jerks and the novels Tin Nimbus, named a 1996 Commonwealth Best First Book Prize regional finalist, and Blood.
-His poems have also appeared in journals including Sport and Printout and in several anthologies.
+Geoff has published several highly regarded collections of poetry, including Aztec Noon: Poems 1976–1992, Into India, Acetylene, Vanilla Wine andHypnic Jerks, and the novels Tin Nimbus, named a 1996 Commonwealth Best First Book Prize regional finalist, and Blood.
+His poems regularly appear in the annual anthology Best New Zealand Poems, and his work is widely anthologised.

 ‘Geoff Cochrane’s is a whole world, rendered in lines at once compressed and open, mysterious and approachable.’ —Damien Wilkins

 ‘Over the years, Cochrane’s work has been a joy to me, a solace, a proof that art can be made in New Zealand which shows ourselves in new ways.' —Pip Adam

 'Over the course of nearly 40 years, Cochrane, 63, has been New Zealand’s equivalent of Karl Ove Knausgård.' —Guy Somerset, NZ Listener